cypress-io/cypress-documentation/source/api/plugins/after-run-api.md

 **{% fa fa-angle-right %} results** ***(Object)***

 Results of the run, including the total number of passes/failures/etc, the project config, and details about the browser and system.
-It is the same as the results object resolved by the {% url "module API" module-api#Results %}.
+It is the same as the results object resolved by the {% url "Module API" module-api#Results %}.

 # Usage